Counting connected hypergraphs via the probabilistic method: Appendix

 Transforming to our notation by writing $r$ instead of $d$, and substituting $1-\rho$ for the variable $r$ being solved for, this equation becomes

 Taking logs, this is easily seen to be equivalent to \eqref{rdefc}, so the quantity $r$ appearing in their results is exactly $1-\rho$ where $\rho$ is defined as in Theorem~\ref{thenum}.

-In both versions, Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2pre,BC-OK2abs,BC-OK2b} give asymptotic formulae for $P_r(s,t)$ of the following form, valid whenever $t=\Theta(s)$.
+Behrisch, Coja-Oghlan and Kang~\cite{BC-OK2pre,BC-OK2abs,BC-OK2b} give an asymptotic formula for $P_r(s,t)$ of the following form, valid whenever $t=\Theta(s)$.
 Here we have partially translated to our notation, writing $r$ for the size of a hyperedge and replacing their $r$ by $1-\rho$: